-What is the best way of getting rid of ticks?
-My yard is infested and I have gotten Lyme disease.
+“What is the best way of getting rid of ticks?
+My lawn and yard are infested, and I have gotten Lyme disease.”
 Question from Kathy of West Rutland, Vermont

 Answer: Ticks are the worst and a real worry for people living where Lyme and other tick-borne diseases are a problem.
 Of course, tiny deer ticks are the carriers of Lyme disease, and they contribute to over 99% of all tick-borne diseases in the state of Vermont, but there are several other larger tick species in the state that can also be problematic.

-Six Steps for Tick Removal in Lawns
+Six Steps for Tick Removal in Yards and Lawns

 4. Cut your grass short, bag your clippings, and keep your grass leaf-free.
 Ticks like to hang out in yard waste and leaves as well as tall grasses and shrubs.
-Keeping your grass clean and clipped low will help deter ticks.
+Keeping your grass clean and low will help deter ticks.